-Molar memories reflect the probable existence that the obsessive behaviour has two memory roots: of pain and pleasure.
+Molar memories reflect the probable existence that the compulsions have two memory roots: of pain and pleasure.
 The pleasure is hidden behind the pain of an original experience, which invariably comes from childhood.
 It is that hidden pleasure and the unconscious desire to replicate it that drives the apparently inexplicable compulsion.

 For example, that first pleasure of trying out your Mum’s clothes as a little boy is hidden behind the pain and humiliation of being discovered doing it.

 Molar memories can be found in the most unlikely places and I have found that there has been some quite extraordinary rapid recoveries and change, once the memory has been identified and been made conscious.

 For example, I have found that Molar or hidden memories have been, for certain clients, the source of:

 - Extreme shyness and social phobia

 - Extraordinarily powerful and inexplicable mood swings